asarkytbayev/Database-Management-Systems-Project/README.md

      System.err.println(e.getMessage());
   }
   ```
+  The necessity of this operation lies in identity column attribute.
+See [Auto-increment Handling](#auto-increment-handling) for more info.
 *

 * Inside the for loop, use one while loop to read all the lines in each customer data file